Green-Software-Foundation/patterns/README.md

 ## Components of a Green Software Pattern
 * **Title**: Title of the pattern
+* **Version**: Designation of iteration on the pattern.
+This will initially be assigned by the patterns working group
+* **Submitted By**: The name and optional contact information (email and/or social) of the person(s) submitting the pattern
+* **Published Date**: The date this version of the pattern is published.
+This will be provided by the patterns working group upon apporval
 * **Intent**: Subtitle describing what this pattern is expected to do
 * **Tags**: Pre-defined list of tags which might apply to the pattern (e.g. Cloud, Web)
 * **Problem**: What is the problem this pattern is solving